Tagged: Mike Cope

 The stories in this book are touching … my wife, Missy, and I started reading this book together and we didn’t make it 20 pages before the tears started.
 Around page 20, Mike tells the story of Megan’s death.
 He tells how he sang over her the words to her favorite song, The Lord’s Army, and then how he recited “The Lord bless you and keep you…” over her.
 Now the Lord’s Army was especially appropriate because not only was it one of her favorite songs, it was also entirely appropriate to her limitations in life and the hope her family had for her in Christ.
 Like the song says, there are many things she just wouldn’t be able to do in life but that in her passing she was a full fledged member of the Lord’s army — what a wonderful blessing.

 What was especially moving and emotional for Missy and me was reading how he said a blessing over her as she died.
-Missy and I have started saying blessings over Jonah (our three year old) at various times during the day.
+Missy and I have started saying blessings over Jonah (our three year old – this post was written in 2011) at various times during the day.
 The one we use just about exclusively is “the Lord bless you and keep you.”
 As I read those words and looked at Missy I could see she had already been crying.
 She was looking over my shoulder as I read aloud and saw it coming before I got to it.
 This is just one of many examples from this book that will impact you for the better.
 This book will move you and help you understand life’s obstacles a little better.

 What is also great about this book is that Mike does more than tell touching stories.
 Now, the book is driven by story and especially stories about his little girl.
 But what makes the whole book fit together is how Mike takes those stories and interweaves them with the story of scripture, the teachings of Jesus, and other biblical principles to teach the rest of us things that he could only learn through the experience and challenges the Cope family had raising Megan.
 Mike says Megan was his greatest teacher.
 Like a good student, Mike has packaged up those lessons he learned during those years and has shared them with whoever will listen through the pages of this book.